An airport has two major components; an airfield and terminals. A

 reduce the size of the terminal and maximize the number of planes

-that can be serviced but may involve longer boarding times.
-This
+that can be serviced.
+This however involves longer boarding times.

-case for smaller domestic planes that are parked on a pad and
+bridges while smaller domestic planes are parked on a pad and

 serviced by buses.
 In situations of congestion shuttles can be used for unloading passengers,

-which frees valuable gates for boarding.
+which frees gates for boarding.
 In a normal situation,

 freight planes are loaded and unloaded by shuttles (haulers